 What are the ingredients in NSAIDs?

-Each of these NSAIDs works in a slightly different way because each has different ingredients.
-NSAIDs vary in how strong they are, how long they work to relieve pain, and their impact on blood clotting.
+Each of these NSAIDs has different ingredients which alter how often they will be taken.
+NSAIDs vary in how strong they are, how long they work to relieve pain and their impact on blood clotting.

 How do NSAIDs work?